pulp-platform/pulp/README.md

 external models for peripherals.
 See below (Proprietary verification IPs) for details on how to plug in some models of real SPI, I2C, I2S peripherals.

+Default dependency management is done using bender to gather IPs.
+If you would like to use the legacy IPApproX tool, set the `IPAPPROX` environment variable, e.g. by running `export IPAPPROX=1`, and continue at your own risk.

+#### Working on IPs
 The easiest way to work on an individual IP is to clone it using bender with the following command:
 ```
 ./bender clone $IP
 ./bender update
 ```
-This will checkout the IP to the `working_dir` directory.
-For more information see the bender documentation.
+This will checkout the IP to the `working_dir` directory, where it can be modified and the changes committed and pushed.

-Default is for this procedure to use bender to gather IPs.
-If you would like to use the legacy IPApproX tool, please set the `IPAPPROX` environment variable, e.g. by running `export IPAPPROX=1`.
+The correct link will be set through an override in the `Bender.local` file, forcing the bender tool to use this version of the dependency.
+To build the platform, make sure to start at the `make scripts` step above after calling `./bender update`.

+Once the changes are complete, please ensure the `Bender.yml` files in the packages calling the IP dependency are accordingly updated with the new version.
+The `bender parents` command can assist in determining which dependencies' `Bender.yml` files need updating.
+Please note that when modifying dependency versions, the `./bender update` command needs to be called to re-resolve the correct versions.
+Once the update is complete, the corresponding line from Bender.local can be removed to revert to normal dependency resolution, no longer using the version in `working_dir` (be sure to call `./bender update`).
+For more information check out the [bender documentation](https://github.com/pulp-platform/bender).

 ### Downloading and running simple C regression tests
 Finally, you can download and run the tests; for that you can checkout the